Marianne comes from Scotland and recently had her first baby.

 Formula as a Backup

 Nipple shields are silicone nipples that you can wear over your own nipple, which can help women who have problems with latching, for example if you have inverted nipples.
-However most women don't need nipple shields, it is best to only use them temporarily if recommended by a lactation consultant.
-So this is something you only need to buy if it turns out you have an issue it might help with.
+Most women don't need nipple shields, it is best to only use them temporarily if recommended by a lactation consultant in the event you have a problem.
+This is something you only need to buy if it turns out you have an issue it might help with.

 Special Nursing Clothes